 - Peel the printed side from the dressing to expose the sticky bit.
-Secure the needle with the dressing placed over the infusion site. - Repeat this process for your second infusion site if you are using two sites.
+Secure the needle with the dressing placed over the infusion site, making sure there is no air pocket underneath the dressing. - Repeat this process for your second infusion site if you are using two sites.